gaschgithub/microrhythm-analysis/README.md

   features are outside its scope.
 - The corpus is **small and curated by design**, prioritizing perceptual validity over statistical generalization.
-- Higher-level metric ambiguity and expressive timing at larger temporal scales are not modeled.
+- Higher-level metric ambiguity and long-range expressive timing are not modeled.

 ---